Stone

 The energy well in my throat is glowing, brighter than ever, and I see a spinning torus of energy around the well.

-I need to embrace the power and potential of my voice, and let it free.
+I need to embrace the power and potential of my voice, and set it free.

-My listener awakens, touches the torus of energy that surrounds the well, and finds another world.
+My listener awakens and touches the torus of energy that surrounds the well.

 I see myself there, a fire body, an egg of energy.